sergejlembke/telegram-scraper/README.md

    - Click on the chat name at the top to open the chat info, where you can find the chat ID.
    - Insert the chat ID in the config.json in the following formats:
      - Private channels: '-100' followed by the channel ID (e.g., -100123456789)
-     - Public channels: '@channelusername' (e.g., @PublicChannelName)
+     - Public channels: '@channel-username' (e.g., @PublicChannelName)
      - Group chats: '-100' followed by the group ID (e.g., -100987654321) or '@GroupName'
-     - Regular chats: user ID or username as a string (e.g., '123456789' or '@UserName')
+     - Regular chats: user ID or username as a string (e.g., 123456789 or '@UserName')

 3. **Run the scraper**
    ```bash